sanfinity-Iot/openremote/User-Guide:-Auto-Provisioning.md

 # Connect flow

-The following illustrates the connect process which clients can use to auto provision a service user and optionally an asset whose ID is generated using a UNIQUE_ID provided by the client; the client is then authenticated and the asset is then returned to the client.
+The following illustrates the connect process (through [MQTT topics](https://github.com/openremote/openremote/wiki/User-Guide%3A-Manager-APIs#mqtt-api-mqtt-broker)) which clients can use to auto provision a service user and optionally an asset whose ID is generated using a UNIQUE_ID provided by the client; the client is then authenticated and the asset is then returned to the client.

 <kbd>![Auto provisioning Connect flow](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Auto%20Provisioning%20Connect%20flow.png)</kbd>